ian-h-chamberlain/ian-h-chamberlain.github.io/content/open-source/_index.md

   and has an incredibly large repository of packages.
 - [Bevy](https://bevyengine.org) is a code-first, data-driven game engine powered by Rust.
-- [kinto](https://kinto.sh) makes Windows / Linux keyboards feel like macOS, which is super helpful after years of muscle memory have set in.
 - The family of [Rust](https://rust.extension.sh), [Go](https://go.extension.sh), and
   [C++](https://cpp.extension.sh) search extensions built by [Huhu](https://huhu.io)
   make searching standard library and third-party package documentation super easy.
-- [goplay.tools](https://goplay.tools/) is a significantly nicer user experience than the default [go.dev playground](https://go.dev/play), and is my Go-to for testing out code snippets.
+- [goplay.tools](https://goplay.tools/) is a significantly nicer user experience than the default [go.dev playground](https://go.dev/play) for testing out code snippets.
 - [Refined GitHub](https://github.com/refined-github/refined-github) significantly
   improves the GitHub user experience with a ton of small tweaks, style changes, and keyboard shortcuts.
 It's hard to live without.